Philipp Ackermann

 Philipp Friedrich Johannes Ackermann (born June 24, 1965) is a German diplomat.
-Since 2022, he heads the German Embassy in New Delhi as Ambassador to India with secondary accreditation to the Kingdom of Bhutan.
+In February 2026 he was designated the new Ambassador of Germany to China.
+From 2022 until 2026, he headed the German Embassy in New Delhi as Ambassador to India with secondary accreditation to the Kingdom of Bhutan.

 Biography

 Philipp Ackermann was born in Miltenberg, the son of engineer Christoph Ackermann and his wife Brita Katharina Maria, née Countess Stenbock Fermor.
 His father was a member of the board of Villeroy & Boch.
 After graduating from Johannes-Butzbach-Gymnasium in Miltenberg in 1984 and completing his military service, Philipp Ackermann studied art history, economics and history at the universities of Bonn, Heidelberg and Utrecht.
 He completed his master's degree in Bonn in January 1990 and was awarded his doctorate there in February 1993.

 He also joined the Federal Foreign Office in 1993.
 Stages of his career in the Foreign Service include a stay at the Dutch Ministry of Foreign Affairs as an exchange diplomat, three years as a press and political officer at the German Embassy in Rabat and three years at the political department of the Permanent Mission of Germany to the United Nations in New York.

 In 2002, Foreign Minister Joschka Fischer appointed him to his ministerial office as a speechwriter.
 He remained in this position during Foreign Minister Frank-Walter Steinmeier's first year in office.
 From summer 2006, Philipp Ackermann headed the Provincial Construction Team in Kunduz.
 From 2007 to 2010, he was Head of the Political Department at the German Embassy in New Delhi.
 He was then Head of the Afghanistan/Pakistan desk at the Federal Foreign Office until 2014 and at the same time Deputy Special Representative of Germany for Afghanistan/Pakistan.

 From 2014 to 2016, Ackermann worked as envoy and deputy ambassador at the German embassy in Washington D.C.
 In 2016, he became Commissioner for the Middle East and North Africa at the Federal Foreign Office.